 Hendra signalled a move away from electronic music and a return to his earliest roots in folk and jazz and art-rock.
 Following widespread acclaim, the album won the Best Second Album category at the AIM (Association of Independent Music) Awards 2014 in London.
 Watt played sixty live shows in support of it, travelling to North America, Japan and Australia.
 Japan's Music Magazine made it No. 3 in their Albums of the Year.
 Rolling Stone (Germany) made it No. 2 in their Albums of the Year.
 Rolling Stone (US) included it in their '15 Great Albums You Didn't Hear In 2014'.

 In 2015 Watt returned to the studio to record the follow-up, Fever Dream, renewing key partnerships with Bernard Butler and engineer Bruno Ellingham, and sprinkling guest vocal cameos from Boston’s singer-songwriter Marissa Nadler, and Hiss Golden Messenger’s M.C.
 Taylor.
-The Guardian and Stereogum trailed the first single/video Gradually in February 2016.
 The album was released globally on Unmade Road through Caroline International on April 8 2016.
 Uncut Magazine posted a 9/10 review.
 The Guardian commented: 'In his early 50s, he is making some of the best music of his career.'
 The Washington Post noted: 'Jazzy, bluesy, slightly overdriven, passionate and poetic … Watt has worn many hats but these songs fit him like a glove.'

 Author (1996 - Now)